Bariatric surgery financing programs can help you pay for your weight loss procedure when insurance does not pre-approve the claim.

 - Gastric Balloon – $8,150

 - Lap Band – $15,140

-The tax code contains an odd loophole that makes bariatric weight loss surgery feasible with lousy credit history – at least for the Gastric Balloon alternative, which costs on average about $8,000 without insurance.
+The tax code contains an odd loophole that makes bariatric weight loss surgery feasible with a lousy credit history – at least for the Gastric Balloon alternative, which costs, on average, about $8,000 without insurance.

 A Flexible Spending Account can work like an employer-funded, interest-free medical loan without a credit check that you repay in installments using pretax rather than post-tax dollars.

 These are the steps you take and the benefits you might receive.

 - Elect to fund the FSA during your annual open enrollment

 - Your employer cannot pull your consumer report – per IRS rules